Why Do You Rub Essential Oil on the Soles of Your Feet?

 Years ago, when I first began using essential oils, I read about everything I could so I would use them correctly.
 One thing I was told back then, that I didn't understand, is why on earth would you rub essential oils to your feet?
 Your FEET?
 Really?
 There wasn't much information back then, and now you can find a bit more info out there.
 However, much of that information conflicts with each other!
 So, with that acknowledged, here are my reasons to rub essential oils on the bottoms of your feet based on my personal experiences as well as research and discussions with aromatherapists and EO afficionados.

-Note: There are affiliate links scattered here and there throughout this article.
-If you happen to click through and make any kind of purchase, I will receive a very small commission at NO COST to you! :-) I truly appreciate and thank you for helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered here and there throughout this article.
+If you happen to click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 First of all, besides the soles of your feet, you can actually rub essential oils on a wide variety of body parts: